I don’t want to be a Market Leader….I want to be a Market Driver! (This is our vision here at the Supply Chain Academy)

-The Supply Chain Academy has recently launched a range of courses that will be great news for northern based supply chain professionals, as they are being delivered at Leeds Trinity University.
-In conjunction with our ongoing partnership with Leeds Trinity, to develop...
+The Supply Chain Academy is launching a range of courses that will be great news for northern based supply chain professionals, as they are being delivered at Leeds Trinity University.
+In conjunction with our ongoing partnership with Leeds Trinity, to develop the new...

 The Supply Chain Academy welcomed a new member of the team recently when Andreea Elefteriu joined as Training Manager.
 Andreea has over 20 years of experience in learning & organisational development (L&D) delivery and consultancy; gained while working with...

 The Supply Chain Academy's marketing team received a welcomed boost recently when Michael Hurcum joined us as Uniserve Group Marketing Manager.
 Michael is an innovative marketing and communications specialist with nine years’ experience managing campaigns for the...